johnregan3/wp-static-menus/README.md

 ### Coding Standards

 PHP Coding Standards (phpcs) and PHP Code Beautifier and Fixer (phpcbf) are also installed.
-To run these, use `composer phpcs` and `composer phpcbf` respectively.
+To run these, use `composer lint` and `composer fix` respectively.
 This automatically includes WordPress Coding Standards and Mindsize's custom standards file (`phpcs.xml.dist`).